-During the year, the Company did not adopt the following amendments to IFRSs issued by the International Accounting Standards Board that are mandatorily effective for accounting periods beginning on or after 1 January 2021 as they are not applicable to the Company:
+During the year, the Company adopted the following amendments to IFRSs issued by the International Accounting Standards Board that are mandatorily effective for accounting periods beginning on or after 1 January 2022.
+Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.